What is the eIDAS Regulation?

 Therefore, Standard Electronic Signatures are legally valid for the overwhelming majority of signing transactions under EU law.

-Nitro’s solutions are compliant with the eIDAS regulation.
-Nitro Sign allows you to easily apply and send transactions using Standard Electronic Signatures, while Nitro Pro allows you to apply both Standard Electronic Signatures and Advanced Electronic Signatures.
+Nitro Sign allows you to easily apply and send transactions using Standard Electronic Signatures, and Nitro Pro allows you to digitally sign and certify documents.
 For more information, please email email@example.com.

 The information above is provided for information purposes only and is not presented, and should not be construed, as legal advice.
 Nitro recommends that you engage legal counsel to understand the full legal requirements that apply to your region and processes for the use of electronic signatures.